SYNOVA-LABS/ADA/Vision_GPT/readme.md

 ### Core Function:
 - `analyze_image_with_question(frame, question)`: Main entry point that processes frames and questions together
+- `get_session_history()`: Retrieves the current session's conversation history for context

 ### Example Flow:
 1. User asks: "What's the sum of fingers I'm holding up?"
+2. System retrieves the current session history for context
-2. Module sends both the question and current frame to the API
+3. Module sends the question, current frame, and conversation context to the API
-3. GPT-4o analyzes the image, counts fingers, and performs calculation
+4. GPT-4o analyzes the image, counts fingers, and performs calculation
-4. The answer is returned directly to the user
+5. The answer is returned directly to the user
+6. The question and answer are recorded in session history for future context